• Post a Project

 Compare our list of top IT Services companies near you

-One of the most high-profile recent examples was the cyberattack on MGM Resorts in 2023.
-Ransomware groups ALPHV and Scattered Spider used AI-enhanced social engineering to impersonate an employee on a help desk call.
-That single phone call allowed the attackers to overtake the company’s internal system.
+One of the most high-profile examples came in 2023 with the cyberattack on MGM Resorts.
+Ransomware groups ALPHV and Scattered Spider used AI-enhanced social engineering to impersonate an employee during a help desk call.
+That single call allowed attackers to gain control of the company’s internal systems.
+Within hours, slot machines shut down, hotel keycards failed, reservation systems went dark, and operations across Las Vegas and other properties came to a halt.
+The attack’s 10-day aftermath caused such severe disruption that MGM reported a $100 million hit to Q3 earnings.

 We surveyed 250 professionals in the IT and cybersecurity industry to better understand the state of data security and what businesses are doing to safeguard their data and prevent operational breakdowns and data theft.